If you have come directly to this

 with only a regular phone line modem, it may take a while to load,

-(approximately 6 -8 minutes @56K).
+(approximately 6 -8 minutes @56K) There are still some out there!.
 Please stick with us.
-I think
+I think you'll find it worth the wait.

-As pictured (& heard) on
+As pictured on

-our home page, above is proof of what can be done when one wants
+our HOME page, above is proof of what can be done when one wants

 to do it.
 On the left is a picture of "SWIFTY" the day